 Tool List Qty.

 Wrench, 9/16" 1

-Remove the nut (1) from the bottom of the shock absorber (2) at the front axle (3) (Ref Fig. 6).
+Remove the nut (1) from the bottom of the absorber (2) at the front axle (3) (Ref.
+Fig. 6 on F 5).

 Compress shock absorber to clear the mounting bracket.

 Loosen the nut securing the top of the shock absorber to the vehicle frame and then rotate the shock absorber while holding the nut in place with a wrench.